goFrendiAsgard/zaruba/README.md

 Zaruba is a task runner and CLI utilities.
 It helps you to `write`, `generate`, and `orchestrate` tasks quickly.

 While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.
-Occasionally, you might also find that some tasks could only be executed once their dependencies are executed.
+You might also find that some tasks could only be executed once their dependencies are executed.
 For example, a web application can only be started after the database server is running.
-Not only tedious, this also lead to human errors.
+Not only complicated, this also lead to human errors.

 Zaruba exists to solve those problems by allowing you to define configurable tasks that can extend/depend on each other.
 Furthermore, dependency tasks might run in parallel.
 This will greatly reduce human error and save your time.

 Some built-in tasks are also available.
 Ready to be used/extended to match your use case.
-Please visit [task documentation](docs/tasks) or run `zaruba please` to see the list of available tasks.
+Please visit [task documentation](docs/tasks/README.md) or run `zaruba please` to see the list of available tasks.

 > 💡 __TIPS:__  To see list of available tasks, you can run `zaruba please` and press `<enter>`